Catherine Osborne, Duchess of Leeds

-Catherine Osborne, Duchess of Leeds (21 January 1764 – 9 October 1837), formerly Catherine Anguish, was the second wife of Francis Osborne, 5th Duke of Leeds.
+Catherine Osborne, Duchess of Leeds (21 January 1764 – 9 October 1837), formerly Catherine Anguish, was a British courtier.
+She was the second wife of Francis Osborne, 5th Duke of Leeds.

 She was the daughter of Thomas Anguish, Esq., a lawyer from Great Yarmouth, whose son Thomas heir to the estates of Sir Thomas Allin, 4th Baronet, of Somerleyton.
 Her beauty was praised by Lord Sheffield in the "Auckland Correspondence".

 She married Osborne in 1788, while he was still Marquess of Carmarthen.
 He had divorced his first wife, Amelia, in 1779.
 However, his son from his first marriage, George Osborne, would inherit the dukedom.

 The duke and his second wife had two children: